Valley Girl (1983 film): Home media

 Valley Girl is available on DVD.
 The special edition DVD contains many extras, including the option of a running commentary by director Martha Coolidge, and interviews with many of the cast and crew, including Cage, Bowen, Holicker, Case, and Daily.
-For whatever reason, Deborah Foreman (Julie) is noticeably absent from this.
-In the DVD documentary, Daily admits that she had no idea what Valley Girls were supposed to sound like and decided that Loryn would be from Malibu, California (and therefore not a true Valley Girl) in order to cover this up; she later provided the singing voice of Two and a Half Men's Jake Harper who splits his time between his parents' homes in Malibu and the Valley.
+Deborah Foreman (Julie) is notably absent from this.
+In the DVD documentary, Daily admits that she had no idea what Valley Girls were supposed to sound like and decided that Loryn would be from Malibu, California (and therefore not a true Valley Girl) in order to cover this up, she later provided the singing voice of Two and a Half Men's Jake Harper who splits his time between his parents' homes in Malibu and the Valley.
 Shout Factory released Valley Girl on Blu-ray on October 30, 2018.

 Remake

-In November 2016, MGM announced that a remake of Valley Girl was being planned, to be directed by Rachel Lee Goldenberg.
-Jessica Rothe will play Julie in the remake.
+In November 2016, MGM announced that a remake of Valley Girl was being planned, to be directed by Rachel Lee Goldenberg.Jessica Rothe will play Julie in the remake.
 In January 2017, it was announced that Josh Whitehouse will play Randy in the remake.
 In April 2017, Chloe Bennet, Ashleigh Murray, Jessie Ennis, and Logan Paul joined the cast.
 In May 2017, Mae Whitman also joined the cast.

 The film was scheduled for a June 29, 2018 release.
 On March 1, 2018, MGM announced that the film had been pulled from its schedule because of ongoing controversies surrounding Logan Paul.
 It was once again set for May 8, 2020.
 However, due to the COVID-19 pandemic, the film's theatrical release was scrapped and was instead released as a video-on-demand title and in select drive-ins.